Santyru-C/F_Landing_Page/README.md

 # F_Landing_Page
-Project of a basic model for a webstite's landing page
+Project of a basic model for a website's landing page